Skip to content

 Config Maps

-Config maps in Confident is basically a dictionary of configurations values.
-Only one configuration will be loaded in execution time depends on a given map_name.
-Config maps can be either python dict or a file (json or yaml).
+Config maps in Confident is basically a dictionary of configuration values.
+Only one configuration will be loaded at execution time depending on a given map_name.
+Config maps can be either a Python dict or a file (json or yaml).

 multi_configs = {